NagelTech/NTJsonStore/README.md

  - Add a way to return mutable JSON data.
 Return immutable by default to make caching work better.

- - Transaction support causes lots of issues with caching and concurrency.
-It's probably not a good idea to complicate the codebase with it.
-   If we did, here are some ideas:  - Transactions will be a block - return true to commit, false to rollback.
-They should work at the store level, across collections. -(BOOL)transaction:(BOOL (^)())transactionBlock error:(NSError **)error; and -(void)beginTransaction:(BOOL (^)())transactionBlock completionQueue:(dispatch_queue_t)completionQueue completionBlock:(void (^)(BOOL success, NSError *error))completionBlock; Caching would either be read only or have transaction support.

  - Support either an NSDictionary or NSArray as the root of a JSON object.
 We can't support array's as the root currently because we tore the rowid in the root of the object.